 One of my favorite places to shop for clothing is at the flea market.
 I love sharing these finds with you over on Instagram stories and many of you have asked how to shop for clothing at the flea market.
+The number one feedback I get, is that the flea market is very overwhelming so it’s impossible to know where to start.
+Shopping for vintage clothing at the flea market doesn’t have to be complicated – and it’s not in reality!
 Here’s a little guide to help you on your next flea market shopping trip.

 4. Stick to the classics.
 It’s easy to get overwhelmed at all the pieces and vendors at the flea market.
 Plus, the influx of boho dresses and graphic tees might derail you; stick to the classics.
 You’ll never go wrong with a leather jacket, Levi’s, or cotton dress.

 5. Tailoring is always an option.
 If an item is too long or just a little too big, you can always get the perfect fit with a quick trip to the tailor.
 I have sometimes spent more money tailoring items than the actual item.
 As long at it’s a quality piece with potential, I’m buying it and making it perfect for me.